spotdgtl/OneScreen/README.md

 OneScreen streams a selected Mac display to your iPad over your local network.
 It also adds companion controls for supported apps like Capture One.

-It also includes session tools like receiver management, intermission modes, hotkeys, preview controls, and has additional integrations for apps such as BetterDisplay.
+It also includes session tools like receiver management, intermission modes, hotkeys, and preview controls

 ## Key Features